A Delicate Frontier: Human Microglia Focus of Attention at Keystone

 - Felsky D, Roostaei T, Nho K, Risacher SL, Bradshaw EM, Petyuk V, Schneider JA, Saykin A, Bennett DA, De Jager PL.
 Neuropathological correlates and genetic architecture of microglial activation in elderly human brain.
 Nat Commun.
 2019 Jan 24;10(1):409.
 PubMed.

-- Patrick E, Olah M, Taga M, Klein HU, Xu J, White CC, Felsky D, Gaiteri C, Chibnik LB, Mostafavi S, Schneider JA, Bennett DA, Bradshaw EM, De Jager PL.
-A cortical immune network map identifies a subset of human microglia involved in Tau pathology. bioRxiv December 14, 2017
+- Patrick E, Olah M, Taga M, Klein HU, Xu J, White CC, Felsky D, Agrawal S, Gaiteri C, Chibnik LB, Mostafavi S, Schneider JA, Bennett DA, Bradshaw EM, De Jager PL.
+A cortical immune network map identifies distinct microglial transcriptional programs associated with β-amyloid and Tau pathologies.
+Transl Psychiatry.
+2021 Jan 14;11(1):50.
+PubMed.

 No Available Further Reading